ghostdevv/neru/docs/config/index.md

 # Configuring Neru

 Neru ships with a few required options and a bunch of optional features that are configurable.
-All config options are passed into the neru function which you will have added from the [Neru CLI](/guide/#quick-start) or the [Manual Installation](/guide/existing-project).
+ALL config options are passed into the neru function which you will have added from the [Neru CLI](/guide/#quick-start) or the [Manual Installation](/guide/existing-project).

 ## Options